 In order to increase brown fat stores, researchers have been searching for ways to turn white fat cells into brown fat cells.
 For the new study, Ding and colleagues tested more than 20,000 chemicals, with the aim of identifying ones that could do just that.

 The researchers found that the anticancer drug Bex was most effective.
 By activating a protein called retinoid X receptor (RXR), the team found that Bex prompted a series of changes in white fat cells and muscle precursor cells that converted them into cells that mimic brown fat.

 In detail, the researchers found that when Bex activated RXR, genes responsible for brown fat production were also activated, while genes associated with white fat and muscle were deactivated.

 Bex increased brown fat, reduced weight gain in mice

 Next, the researchers set out to determine the effects of Bex on body weight in mice.

 The team fed mice a high-calorie diet for 4 weeks.
 Half of the mice were treated with Bex, while the remaining half did not receive the drug.

 Compared with the untreated mice, the rodents that received Bex showed higher amounts of brown fat, burned more calories, had less total body fat, and gained less weight, despite both groups being fed the same diet.

-Taken together, the researchers believe their findings indicate that Bex could offer an effective way to boost brown fat production and reduce obesity - a condition that currently affects more than a third of adults in the United States.
+Taken together, the researchers believe their findings indicate that Bex could offer an effective way to boost brown fat production and reduce obesity - a condition that currently affects

 "We're very excited about the prospect of using a drug to generate brown fat in the body.
 However, while Bex is very effective at creating brown fat cells, it is not a very specific drug, and there are several potential side effects that may arise from taking it.
 Our next task is to develop a safer, more targeted drug that only affects genes involved in creating brown fat."